fubin1999/glytrait/README.md

 ```

 Note that if you use this option, all glycans with sialic acids should have linkage information.
-That is to say all structure strings should have structure information in the structure mode and
+That is to say, all structure strings should have structure information in the structure mode and
 no "S" in composition strings in the composition mode.

 ### Post-Filtering